functionland/docs/docs/index.md

 ---
 # Welcome To Functionland

-We are building an alternative to big tech personal cloud storage by focusing on a simple premise: <b>you should own your own data</b>.
+Functionland was founded on a core set of ideals we call Web3 principles.
+At the heart of those principles is a simple premise: <b>you should own your own data</b>

-More specifically, the data we are currently focused on liberating are people's home photos and video.

-We plan to do that by providing a plug and play BOX based on open source hardware and open protocols that you can customize to suit your own personal requirements.

-We will also utilize the decentralized web to provide you with additional services.
-You can optionally enable these services to obtain additional functionality not possible solely with an individual BOX such as (but not limited to) :
+So we set out trying to build a better future by developing an app that focuses on liberating a set of data we think is particularly valuable to each person: our home photos and video.

+The Fotos app seeks to be a decentralized alternative to the current photo and video sharing and backup applications out there today.

+However, while developing Fotos, we realized there are currently a lot of missing pieces in the Web3 stack that are required in order for us to not sacrifice on our ideals.

+There is currently no single chain agnostic token we can use to pay for any decentralized infrastructure or software service: enter $FULA token

+There is currently no easy way for us to take advantage of the convenience of the cloud while resting assured that we won't lose our data if we stop paying our bills: enter BAS

+There is currently no open source modular datacenter grade server hardware that is fully customizable with the aesthetic appeal required to sit as a center piece in our home: enter BOX

+There are currently no freemium options for consumers to compute on and store larger sets of data: enter FULA local pools

+There is currently no platform based on open interoperable specifications that enables developers to write permissionless decentralized apps for consumers and get paid for it: enter the [FULA API](./api)

+## How will it work?

+There are certain properties necessary to be a trully viable alternative to Big Tech personal cloud storage.

+  * reliability

-  * geographic replication
+  * availability

-  * load balancing
+  * security

-  * highly available content distribution
+To achieve these properties we are building on top of and utilizing an already existent decentralized web.

+The FULA network is a peer-peer network architecture designed with open protocols and specifications such as [libp2p](https://libp2p.io/), [IPFS](https://ipfs.io/) and [decentralized identity](https://www.w3.org/TR/did-core/).

+This means we can achieve an unprecendented level of interoperabiltiy that will make every participant in the eco system future proof including DApp developers.

+By developing on top of the FULA platform, you not only are able to make a living from your open source contributions with $FULA, you are also not locking yourself in to a single platform with proprietary APIs and archaic approval processes.

+By decoupling the data from the application, DApp developers can focus on providing a rich user experience without having to worry about how their customer's data is persisted.

+It also means BOX customers will not be locked in to using any single DApp.

+Its a positive sum protocol for everyone.

-This decentralized web will enable a free and open market for service providers.
-This means you can become not just a consumer but also a producer in this new ecosystem we call the FULA network.
+The FULA network will enable a free and open market for service providers.
+This means BOX customer can become not just a consumer but also a producer in this new ecosystem.

-We will provide an open [API](./api.md) specification that you can leverage to build rich user experiences for BOX customers.

 Like what you hear?
 Become a pioneer and join us on our journey in bringing Web3 to the mainstream today!